 Over the next few years, the fastest-growing commercialized uses of nanotechnology will most likely be in coatings, including advanced paints used in extreme environments; specialty chemicals; aerospace; electronics; pharmaceuticals and other health care technologies; and textiles.
 As the technology matures, many more uses will be commercialized.

 Estimates of the size of the MEMS market vary.
-Analysts at research firm IHS, Inc. estimated the global market for MEMS devices at $12.2 billion for 2013, up significantly from $7.9 billion in 2011.
+Analysts at research firm IHS, Inc. estimated the global market for MEMS devices was $12.2 billion for 2013, up significantly from $7.9 billion in 2011.

 MEMS technology is widely utilized.
-A contemporary use of MEMS affecting consumers is the micro switch installed in passenger-side airbags in automobiles.
+A contemporary use of MEMS affecting consumers is the micro switch installed in airbags in automobiles.
 These MEMS switches must be accurate enough to determine when, and at what level of strength, a collision occurs, and then set off the inflation of the air bag quickly enough to protect passengers before the collision’s impact reaches them.

 Internet Research Tip: The Project on Emerging Nanotechnologies